• Skip to primary navigation

 • Add pesto (Photo 11)

-Use a fork the flake the chunks of tuna into smaller pieces.
+Place tuna into a small bowl and then use a fork the flake the chunks into smaller pieces.

-Then add the tuna to the cooked pasta in a large sauté pan or skillet.
+Then add the tuna to the cooked pasta in a large sautรฉ pan or skillet.

-Dollop in the pesto then pour in ½ cup of the pasta water.
+Dollop in the pesto then pour in ยฝ cup of the pasta water.

-Pesto tuna pasta in large sauté pan with text label.
+Pesto tuna pasta in large sautรฉ pan with text label.

 Step 13